Clastify logo

 Changing moment of inertia

-If (I) decreases and no external torque acts, (\omega) increases.
+If II decreases and no external torque acts, ω\omega increases.
 That’s the ice-skater effect.
-Pulling the arms in does not create angular momentum; it lowers the moment of inertia, so the angular speed rises to keep angular momentum constant.
+Pulling the arms in doesn’t create angular momentum; it lowers the moment of inertia, so the angular speed rises to keep angular momentum constant.

-For coupled rotating bodies, the signs matter.
-If two coaxial wheels are clamped together, angular momentum is conserved during the coupling, but rotational kinetic energy may decrease because friction or deformation can transfer mechanical energy into thermal energy.
+For coupled rotating bodies, signs matter.
+When two coaxial wheels are clamped together, angular momentum is conserved during the coupling.
+Rotational kinetic energy, however, may decrease because friction or deformation can transfer mechanical energy into thermal energy.
 A useful form is

 Image